logpare

 Overview

-logpare provides an MCP server that exposes log compression capabilities as tools for AI assistants like Claude Desktop.
+logpare provides an MCP server that exposes log compression capabilities as tools for AI assistants.
 This enables AI agents to:

 • Compress large log files before analysis